• Skip to primary navigation

 • Optional Toppings - I often top mine with bananas and pecans for a little crunch, but I've also added strawberries, raspberries, walnuts and peanuts.
 Oh, and once I added dark chocolate chips, and that wasn't bad at all.

-Add the buckwheat groats to a medium sauce pan along with 3 cups water, cocoa powder and maple syrup.
-Whisk to fully incorporate the cocoa powder.
 Bring to a boil over high heat and then reduce to a simmer, stirring often.
 If you've soaked your buckwheat groats prior to cooking, you'll only need to cook the porridge for about 5-7 minutes until it is soft enough to eat.
-If you didn't presoak the groats, simmer for 10-12 minutes until soft and most of the liquid has been absorbed.
-Divide between three bowls and serve at the table with milk, more maple syrup, and desired toppings.
-That's it!
-So simple, right?

 Quick & Easy Vegan Breakfast Options

-If you're looking for other easy gluten free vegan breakfast recipes, try:
+If you're looking for other easy gluten-free vegan breakfast recipes, try:

 • Easy Tofu Scramble